digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 > ![Create a channel.](https://docs.mattermost.com/_images/create-new-channel.png)

-Anyone can create Public channels or Private channels, unless the System Admin has [restricted the permissions](https://docs.mattermost.com/administration/config-settings.html#enable-public-channel-creation-for).
+Anyone can create Public channels or Private channels.

 ### Creating a Direct or Group Message